 “Legitimate interest” is our lawful basis for processing personal data, due to clients potentially wanting to evidence that they sought support from the service in the future.
 Consent is gained from clients prior to consultations wherever possible (in a written or electronic format) however all contacts with the Advice & Support Centre are recorded to ensure that all advice work is logged and accounted for.

-The details that are collected by the Advice & Support Centre are the client’s; name, student ID number, gender, date of birth, nationality, course name, year of study, school, mode of study (i.e. full time or part time), academic status (i.e. undergraduate or postgraduate), fee status (i.e. home or international), disability details, contact details and how the student heard about the service.
+The details that are collected by the Advice & Support Centre are the client’s; name, student ID number, gender, ethnicity, date of birth, nationality, course name, year of study, school, mode of study (i.e. full time or part time), academic status (i.e. undergraduate or postgraduate), fee status (i.e. home or international), disability details, contact details and how the student heard about the service.
 Identifying data (such as a student ID number) is required for advice services to be offered, however clients reserve the right to withhold other information if they wish to.

 Client contact details will not be used for any other purpose than to contact clients for case updates and feedback.